thedataflows/wazuh-docker-compose/README.md

 # Wazuh deployment with Docker Compose

-This repo will deploy a single-node [Wazuh](https://wazuh.com) instance with Docker or Containerd using `docker-compose` or `nerdctl` respectively.
+This repo will automate the deployment of a single-node [Wazuh](https://wazuh.com) instance with Docker or Containerd using `docker-compose` or `nerdctl` respectively.

 ## Prerequisites